LogoLogo

 on-state-change

-The function specified in on-state-change is called when the state of the table is changed due to a UX/UI interaction such as changing to the next page or applying a column filter.
+The function specified in is called when the state of the table is changed due to a UX/UI interaction such as changing to the next page or applying a column filter.
 The function should contain a $state object which contains a simplified JavaScript/TypeScript object of the table's state.

 <object-table on-state-change="$:tableStateChange($state)">